yunsuf/beyan/ai-docs/documentation-prompts.md

 ## **Executive Summary**

-This document provides specific, actionable prompts to complete comprehensive documentation for the Kimi-VL Document Digitization System.
+This document provides specific, actionable prompts to complete comprehensive documentation for the project.
 The prompts are designed following the constraints and best practices outlined in `rule/constrains.md`, emphasizing:

 - **Multi-agent collaboration** and modular architectures
 - **Iterative refinement** and self-correction mechanisms